-Located at the corner of Jersey and Peterson Avenues, Hollywood Park totals nearly seven acres, with a small fieldhouse, two softball fields, four basketball standards, tennis court, volleyball court, Chicago Plays! playground, and a spray pool.
+Located at the corner of Jersey and Peterson Avenues, Hollywood Park totals 7.14 acres, with a small fieldhouse, two softball fields, four basketball standards, tennis court, volleyball court, Chicago Plays! playground, and a spray pool.

 For its youngest park-goers, Hollywood Park offers preschool, play group, recreational tumbling, and, in the summer, play camp.
 Youth participate in programs such as arts and crafts, fun and games, after school drop-in, or table fun and games.
 Teenagers play basketball or become a member of teen club.
 Adults can help beautify the North Park neighborhood by lending a hand with the park’s community garden.
 Table tennis is available to be played by all.